tulibraries/cob_datapipeline/README.md

 `lint` and `pytest` are run automatically by CircleCI on each pull request.

+### Make Commands

+#### rebuld-pipfile:
+Used to rebuild Pipfile while making sure that airflow-constraints are met.

+#### compare-dependencies:
+Used to automatically check if a new dependency does not match upstream airflow contraints.

 ## Deployment

 CircleCI checks (lints and tests) code and deploys to the QA server when development branches are merged into the `main` branch.
 Code is deployed to production when a new release is created.
 See the [CircleCI configuration file](cob_datapipeline/.circleci/config.yml) for details.